urbanware-org/wideredist/README.md

 #### *WiDeRedist* script and config

-As **root**, create the directory `/opt/wideredist` and copy the `wideredist.sh` as well as `wideredist.conf` there.
+As **root**, create the directory `/opt/wideredist` and copy the `wideredist.sh` script as well as `wideredist.conf` file there.

+In case you are using a *BSD* derivate, you have to edit the script file and adjust the shebang depending on where the `bash` binary is located on your system.

 The script should already be executable.
 If not (for whatever reason), run the following command to set the executable flag:

 ```bash
 chmod +x /opt/wideredist/wideredist.sh